Rolls-Royce Cullinan review

 MPG, CO2 and Running Costs

-All things considered, however, the Cullinan's claimed 18.8mpg is not all that terrible – a long-wheelbase Range Rover P565 returns 18.9mpg.
-CO2 emissions for the Cullinan are hefty at 341g/km, however, that’s some 43g/km more than the aforementioned Range Rover.
-There’s no escaping the fact that the Rolls-Royce is a heavy car with a large petrol engine.
+All things considered, however, the Cullinan's 17mpg on the official WLTP combined test cycle is not all that terrible – a long-wheelbase Range Rover P530 returns 24mpg.
+CO2 emissions for the Cullinan are hefty at 377g/km, however, that’s some 100g/km more than the aforementioned Range Rover.
+There’s no escaping the fact that the Rolls-Royce is a heavy car with a large petrol engine and no hybrid assistance to take the edge off.

 The Cullinan is amongst the most expensive cars to tax, qualifying for the surcharge that’s saved for models costing £40,000 and above.
 And while it’s unlikely to feature on many company car lists, the Cullinan will command the highest-possible benefit-in-kind rate.